Red Cabbage Sauerkraut With Apple & Ginger

 Storing

-Once fermented the sauerkraut can be stored in the fridge for many months.
+Store the sauerkraut in the fridge once fermentation is complete.
+It will keep for many months once chilled.
 If you made it in a crock, be sure to decant to jars before storing.

 FAQ